 If this doesn’t dispose of the problem, an HVAC technician from Farnell Mechanical, Inc. can help.
 The cost of replacing your thermostat will start with the model you choose.
 Smart models include added features and might help you save money in the long run.
 Updating your thermostat starts around $75, depending on hardware and labor.

 Refrigerant is an integral part of your air conditioner because it transfers heat out of your home.
 If it’s broken, costs can include both repairing the leak and replacing any lost refrigerant.

 For the most part, refreshing your supply of coolant costs between $100 to $350, but this number can be higher if your air conditioner is larger or uses R-22.
 Known by the more popular name Freon, R-22 is no longer in production due to its effect on the ozone layer.
 Only recycled quantities are available, making it more expensive.

-If your air conditioner requires R-22, has a leak or is getting older, your technician may point you toward our air conditioning installation in Opelika.
+If your air conditioner requires R-22, has a leak or is getting older, your technician may point you toward our air conditioning installation in Auburn and Opelika.
 We also serve nearby communities.